-Therefore, you can clearly see that if you have not scheduled the exam yet, and you have more than 30 days until your PMP eligibility expiry, you can get your money back.
-However, the PMI will deduct a 100 USD fee from the amount.
+Therefore, if you have not yet scheduled the exam and you have over 30 days until your PMP eligibility expires, you can get your money back.
+However, the PMI will deduct a 100 USD fee.

-Moreover, in the case of a failed audit you will also get your money back with a deduction of 100 USD if you failed the audit.
+You will get your money back with a deduction of 100 USD if you failed the audit.

-- If your one-year eligibility period has expired, and you have not scheduled the exam.
+- Your one-year eligibility period has expired and you have not scheduled the exam.

-- If you scheduled the exam and did not attend it, and you also couldn’t provide a proper reason to cancel/reschedule the exam to Prometric.
+- You scheduled the exam but did not attend it, and you were unable to provide a proper reason to cancel or reschedule.